 A Visit Can Get Expensive Fast

 You’re not just paying for food and drinks at a maid cafe – you’re paying for an experience.
-The main concept of the maid cafe is to feel pampered, like you’re the master and they’re there to cater to you.
-But it’s not meant to be done in a sleazy way – if that’s how you view it, that’s on you.
-Everything here is meant to be lighthearted and cute; the waitresses, the food, the decor, the conversation.
+The main concept of the maid cafe is to feel pampered, like you’re the master and the maids are there to cater to you.
+But it’s not intended in a sleazy way – if that’s how you view it, that’s on you.
+They approach everything in a lighthearted and cute manner; the waitresses, the food, the decor, the conversation.

 The prices, if you’re not careful, can be the opposite of cute.
 The sundaes we ordered were a little pricey (770 yen, about $10 Canadian).
 And, while creative, they weren’t necessarily the best value.
-The bottoms of the sundaes were just filled with cornflakes for bulk!
+They stuffed the bottoms of the sundaes with cornflakes for bulk!
 But it’s all part and parcel of going to one of these themed cafes.

 But if you decide to stay a little too long, or partake of some of their “package” deals, the prices start to climb.
 The “Happiness Combo” includes a dessert, drink, gift and photo for 2060 yen – approximately $26 Canadian.
 It doesn’t sound like a terrible deal.
 But wait!

 Did you know that there’s a 500 yen charge per person just for sitting down?
 That’s roughly a $6 cover charge and you haven’t even ordered anything yet!

 On weekdays, if you stay past an hour, there’s an additional 500 yen charge.
 But if it’s a weekend, the additional charge is 500 yen per hour, plus you must place another order for each hour you’re there.
 Suddenly, the thought of lingering isn’t so appealing.
 So when you go, be aware of those extra fees, because they can start to add up quickly!

 Our waitress did try to sell us extras like a samurai stick or the bunny ears, but we politely declined.